Checkmarx/Kotlin-SCP/src/m6-insecure-authorization/README.md

 });
 ```

-In this case resources can be managed only by their owner.
+In this case, resources can be managed only by their owner.
 This is the
 validation that our [authorization middleware][3] will be responsible for:

 ```javascript